mattermost/mattermost-plugin-jira/readme.md

 Use the `/jira webhook` command to get your webhook URL to copy into Jira.

 To control Mattermost channel subscriptions, use the `/jira subscribe` command in the channel in which you want to receive subscriptions.
 Then select the project and event triggers that will post to the channel.
-To manage all channel subscriptions as an administrator see [Notification Management](../administrator-guide/notification-management.md).
+To manage all channel subscriptions as an administrator see the Notification Management section.

 1. To get the appropriate webhook URL, post `/jira webhook <your-jira-url>` to a Mattermost channel as a Mattermost System Admin.
 2. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.